 You are here:

-Even mild memory impairment should be taken seriously, regardless of whether or not there are symptoms of depression.
-Early detection and diagnosis increases the number of treatment options available, and can permanently improve quality of life for those affected.
+Even mild memory impairment should be taken seriously, regardless of whether symptoms of depression are present or not.
+Early detection and diagnosis increase the number of treatment options available, and can permanently improve quality of life for those affected.

-Using modern diagnostic methods we can determine whether symptoms are the result of a cerebral disorder or some other medical or environmental cause.
-The diagnosis includes essential cognitive, neuropsychological and physical tests.
+Using modern diagnostic methods, we can determine whether symptoms result from a cerebral disorder or from other medical or environmental causes.
+The diagnostic methods used include essential cognitive, neuropsychological and physical tests.

 To ensure a comprehensive, complete diagnosis, multiple appointments are required.

-- Spinal tap (cerebrospinal fluid examination) and determination of blood values
+- Lumbar puncture (cerebrospinal fluid examination) and blood examination

 - Therapy Recommendations